TurboWarp/docs/docs/packager/special-cloud-behaviors.md

 This page is about the [TurboWarp Packager](https://turbowarp.org/).
 :::

-This option changes the behavior of specifically named cloud variables to unlock new compatibilities for your project.
+The disabled-by-default "Special cloud behaviors" option changes the behavior of specifically named cloud variables to unlock new compatibilities for your project.
 This is based on a [similar feature in HTMLifier](https://github.com/SheepTester/htmlifier/wiki/Special-cloud-behaviours).
+This feature can be enabled in the "Cloud variables" section.

 To make these, just create a cloud variable as you normally would but give them the specific name found below.
 For example, to use the `☁ url` variable, create a variable named `url` and mark it as a cloud variable.